geetikajhanji11/engage-ms-teams-clone/README.md

    ```JS
    npm run devStart
    ```
-4. Go to this url
+4. Go to this url on your browser
    ```JS
    http://localhost:3000/
    ```

 <!-- USAGE EXAMPLES -->